 Painting Over a Popcorn Ceiling

-Painting a popcorn ceiling may at first seem daunting.
-However, DIY expert Amy Matthews explains just how to do it!
+Painting a popcorn ceiling may seem daunting at first.
+DIY expert Amy Matthews explains how to do it.

 Remove furniture and items in the room.